digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 |                   | Logic and State**       |                        |
 +-------------------+-------------------------+------------------------+

-A symptom that you have fallen into the trap of treating the blockchain like a database is a prevalence of CRUD operations in the web-services provided by the backend.
+A sign that you have fallen into the trap of treating the blockchain like a database is the prevalence of CRUD operations in the web services provided by the backend.
 The blockchain is intended to synchronize data between multiple organizations with little trust between them.
 This means that the operations between organizations should be at a larger